Uiro: Steamed Rice Cake Specialty of Nagoya

-Last November, I went to Nagoya, Aichi Prefecture to see a live concert of Perfume that was held at Nagoya Dome.
-By the way, Perfume is a popular Japanese techno-pop girl trio and I’m a fan of them
+Last November, I went to Nagoya, Aichi Prefecture, to see a live concert by Perfume held at Nagoya Dome.

-Besides, in addition to white sugar, other varieties of sugar, such as brown sugar, may also be used in the confection.
+Besides, in addition to white sugar, Uiro may contain other varieties of sugar, such as brown sugar.

-Uiro often uses flavorings such as sweetened Azuki red bean paste and Matcha green tea powder.
+Also, this Wagashi uses flavoring ingredients, such as Anko sweet red bean paste or Matcha green tea powder.

-One theory holds that the origin of Uiro dates back to the middle of the 14th century, after which during the Edo period (1603 to 1868), its producing method spread in various areas of Japan.
+One theory holds that the origin of Uiro dates back to the middle of the 14th century.

 (Reference Page: Wikipedia ういろう )